Introduction to the Enneagram

 Fours attempt to control their shame by focusing on how unique and special their particular talents, feelings, and personal characteristics are.
 Fours highlight their individuality and creativity as a way of dealing with their shameful feelings, although Fours are the type most likely to succumb to feelings of inadequacy.
 Fours also manage their shame by cultivating a rich, romantic fantasy life in which they do not have to deal with whatever in their life seems drab or uninteresting to them.

-Sixes are the most anxious type, and the most out of touch with their own sense of inner knowing and confidence.
+Sixes exhibit the most fear of all three types, largely experienced as anxiety, which causes them to be the most anxious type, and the most out of touch with their own sense of inner knowing and confidence.
 Unlike Fives, Sixes have trouble trusting their own minds, so they are constantly looking outside themselves for something to make them feel sure of themselves.
 They might turn to philosophies, beliefs, relationships, jobs, savings, authorities, or any combination of the above.
 But no matter how many security structures they create, Sixes still feel doubtful and anxious.
 They may even begin to doubt the very people and beliefs that they have turned to for reassurance.
-Sixes may also respond to their anxiety by impulsively confronting it— defying their fear in the effort to be free of it.
+Sixes may also respond to their fear and anxiety by impulsively confronting it— defying their fear in the effort to be free of it.

 No one is a pure personality type: everyone is a unique mixture of his or her basic type and usually one of the two types adjacent to it on the circumference of the Enneagram.
 One of the two types adjacent to your basic type is called your wing.